For your first session, make sure that everything is ready to work.

 As the training programme progresses, your dog should respond more readily to your commands and your use of correction reduce, thus allowing you to use tone or vibration signals, with little or no need to change to correction.

 We also suggest that initial training be carried out in an area of high visibility in order that you may interact with your dog correctly.
-It would be wrong to attempt a correction if you cannot see the dog or what he is doing.
+It would be wrong to attempt a correction if you cannot see the dog or what it is doing.
 At the moment you press the trigger button, your dog will form an association with it.
-If, for example, he were on his way back to you at that time, it would create a negative effect in your dog’s mind.
-Similarly, if you were to correct him when in the act of picking up game he might well associate the correction in a manner that might put him off retrieving.
+If, for example, the dog were on his way back to you at that time, it would create a negative effect in your dog’s mind.
+Similarly, if you were to correct the dog when in the act of a picking up game it might well associate the correction in a manner that might put the dog off retrieving.
 Again, we stress, "Timing is of the essence".

 Some dogs with behavioural problems on-the-line will respond in an altogether different manner off-the-lead; since they know full well whether they are on or off the line (or lead).
 In this case, the initial training of such dog’s off-the-lead should ideally be carried out in a secure area such as a tennis court, enclosed garden or well-fenced field.

 From a general animal welfare point of view, it is good practice never to lend the equipment to third parties unless you are confident that they are thoroughly aware of how it works and how it should be used.
 To this end, please insist that any other prospective user should read this PACDOG Training Guide, followed by the PACDOG Operating Guide before having access to a live training session with the PACDOG remote trainer.